Generalized model of incipient plasticity with parametric variations: Introduction

-In 2004, Schuh and Lund developed an interesting model to extract the activation parameters of a load-driven process by analyzing the statistical distribution of the critical loads of the elastic-plastic transition, obtained through a series of identical experimental measurements \cite{schuh2004}.
-While the original method was derived and demonstrated for nano-indentation of crystalline samples, the fundamental idea is quite generic and easily applicable to a variety of materials and processes.
-As a consequence, this statistical method has witnessed numerous applications in various studies involving experiments and simulations.
-However, despite the widespread use of this technique, the activation volumes rendered by this method have been somewhat perplexing.
-A number of studies, mostly using nano-indentation experiments, have estimated activation volumes on the order of atomic volumes.
-Such activation volumes are too small to be expected in dislocation mediated processes.
-Several possible scenarios have been proposed to justify these strange results.
-In the original study, Schuh and Lund suggested the possibility of having nuclei of sub-equilibrium size.
-Subsequently, Mason et al. expressed the possibility of the presence of sub-critical dislocation loops and the effect of image stresses.
-Irrespective of the variety of explanations, the statistical method has consistently produced extremely small activation volumes in both crystalline and amorphous solids.
+In 2004, Schuh \textit{et al.} \cite{schuh2004} developed an interesting model to extract the activation parameters of a load-driven process by analyzing the statistical distribution of the critical loads of elastic-plastic transition obtained through a series of identical measurements.
+Although the original method was derived and demonstrated for nano-indentation of crystalline samples, the fundamental idea is generic and easily applicable to various materials and processes.
+Consequently, this statistical method has witnessed numerous applications in various experimental and \textit{in silico} studies.
+A specific premise of the original Schuh and Lund (SL) model \cite{schuh2004} is the assumption of rigid activation parameters of a thermally assisted event.
+It implies that the statistical approach tacitly assumes that for repetitive measurements of critical load in an experiment, each measurement is either the outcome of the same transition pathway with identical activation parameters or the parametric variation from one measurement to another is small enough to affect the calculations significantly.
+A follow-up study \cite{mason2006} considered the possible effects of surface defects that could affect the resulting statistics of pop-in loads measured during the nano-indentations.
+However, such factors are assumed to have only secondary effects on the statistical distribution.\\

-One common trend in all the studies based upon the statistical method of obtaining the activation parameters has been that the observation of unexpectedly small activation volumes has either been ignored or explained by introducing the possibility of some non-trivial effect involved in the process of deformation.
-To the best of our knowledge, none of the existing studies has critically analyzed the effect of the various assumptions underlying the statistical model.
-Mason \textit{et al.}\cite{mason2006} considered the possible effects of surface defects that could affect the resulting statistics of pop-in loads measured during the nano-indentations.
-However, such factors are implicitly assumed to have only secondary effects on the statistical distribution, and the measured parameters are expected to be estimated with reasonable accuracy.